princesojitra/AirQualityIndex/README.md

 # AirQualityIndex

-AQI is an app to monitor realtime air quality index for different cities using Web-Socket.
+AQI is an app to monitor realtime air quality index for different cities using Web-Socket

 ## Screenshots